 It happened to Spidey too, once, courtesy of the female member of a rather lame team of villains called the Avant Guard, causing him to groan, "Not even Venom hit me there!"

 It's happened to Spidey more than once.
-In the 2nd crossover between Spider-Man and Red Sonja his then wife Mary-Jane Watson got possessed by the spirit of Red Sonja - again - right down to being decked out in the She-Devil with a Sword's barely there metal bikini & arsenal, and the Sonja-Possessed-MJ kicked Spidey right in the crotch during a fight, which becomes Hilarious in Hindsight when you consider what Spidey did her by selling their marriage to Mephisto in One More Day.
+In the 2nd crossover between Spider-Man and Red Sonja his then wife Mary-Jane Watson got possessed by the spirit of Red Sonja - again - right down to being decked out in the She-Devil with a Sword's barely there metal bikini & arsenal, and the Sonja-Possessed-MJ kicked Spidey right in the crotch during a fight.

 Post-One More Day, Spidey got kicked in the crotch by Carol Danvers, back when she was still Ms. Marvel (before her 'promotion' to Captain Marvel) when he got in the way of doing some undercover work (considering that he'd bragged about "scoring" with her in an earlier encounter he really did have it coming).